adrienTchounkeu/bmat-report-isrcs/README.rst

 .. code:: sh

-   python app.py # on windows
+   python app.py # on Windows

 or

 .. code:: sh

-   python3 app.py # on linux
+   python3 app.py # on Linux

 You can also run using the flask command